Aishwaryahosamani/Module3_Group23/project/RKE system/1_Requirements/Readme.md

 to understand this concept clearly we use led concept.

 # Identifying Features
-* If we click Button  for the door will lock
+* If we click Button  for once  the door will lock
 * If we click Button  for Twice door wiil unlock.
 * If we click Button for three times it will activate the alaram.
 * If we click Button for Four times the focus light will approach.